Paris Cirque Phenix Circus

 With an innovative and modern highly technical design, you will not find any interior pillars or structures that are normally in a circus tent, which always inhibit a spectators view at certain angles, as this massive canvas big top is supported by external pillars.

-This also means that the Cirque Phenix can change the layout to accommodate different types of settings, so instead of 6000 people circus style it can cater for up to 9000 concert seats.
+This also means that the Paris Cirque Phenix circus can change the layout to accommodate different types of settings, so instead of 6000 people circus style it can cater for up to 9000 concert seats.

 Plus spread over an area of 20,000 square metres, the interior is luxurious and inspired by a French Second Empire style you will find velour seats, carpets and heavy curtains with other traditional fixtures in deep reds and gold that provides a cosy feeling of warmth despite its size.

-Visiting Cirque Phenix Circus
+Visiting the Paris Cirque Phenix Circus

-Now you may be pleased to know that this circus in Paris is accessible to the disabled with dedicated facilities available, and help is at hand if you contact them in advance, plus there are also facilities for babies and young children in a nursery space.
+Now you may be pleased to know that this Paris circus is accessible to the disabled with dedicated facilities available, and help is at hand if you contact them in advance, plus there are also facilities for babies and young children in a nursery space.
 Although, it is not recommended for very young babies due to the powerful sound system and the comfort of others around you, but any child attending, no matter what their age must have a ticket for safety reasons.

-The circus does go on tour, and therefore is not accessible all year round, but to find out more and book you can contact Cirque Phenix by telephone or go to their website, and we would also like to point out that pets are not allowed, even if carried in a basket.
+The Paris Cirque Phenix circus does go on tour, and therefore is not accessible all year round, but to find out more and book you can contact Cirque Phenix by telephone or go to their website, and we would also like to point out that pets are not allowed, even if carried in a basket.

 Cirque Phenix performances